MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 ---
 # Write unit tests for C/C++ in Visual Studio

-Write and run your C++ unit tests by using the **Test Explorer** window.
+You can write and run your C++ unit tests by using the **Test Explorer** window.
 It works just like it does for other languages.
 For more information about using **Test Explorer**, see [Run unit tests with Test Explorer](run-unit-tests-with-test-explorer.md).

 > [!NOTE]
 > Some features such as Live Unit Testing, Coded UI Tests and IntelliTest aren't supported for C++.